madhavchekka/LLM-Playground/README.md

 Before working on any LLM project, it is important that you have proper virtual environment set up with necessary packages.
 Setting up the environment from scratch is cumbersome.
-Instead, you can clone this repo and start working on your ML project right away!
+Instead, you can clone this repo and start working on your LLM project right away!
 Instructions provided are for Mac users.

 # Run the following commands in Terminal
 # Install uv using homebrew
 >> brew install uv

 # Create a new project folder
->> mkdir MLWorkSpace
+>> mkdir LLMWorkSpace

 # Clone this repo (If you do not have git, install git first):
->> git clone git@github.com:madhavchekka/ML-PlayGround.git
+>> git clone git@github.com:madhavchekka/LLM-Playground.git

 # Create venv
->> cd ML-PlayGround
+>> cd LLM-Playground
 >> uv sync

 # Optional Steps: